Left Turn Laws in South Carolina

 South Carolina’s Uniform Act Regulating Traffic on Highways also has a provision specifically addressing two-way left turn lanes.
 If a road has a specific lane for drivers making left turns but proceeding in opposite directions, a driver cannot make a left turn in any other lane.
 Drivers cannot use these lanes accept when preparing for or making a left turn or a U-turn, when the law permits.

 Proving a Case Against a Left-Turn Driver

 Left turn accidents are a common cause of head-on collisions, T-bone accidents, and motorcycle accidents.
 Drivers making left turns have a legal responsibility to do so in accordance with the law and with care to the safety of others.
 If another driver in a similar situation would not have made the left turn, the driver could be guilty of negligence.

 If a negligent driver caused your accident while attempting to make a left turn, you have the right to pursue compensation from that driver’s insurance company.
 South Carolina is an at-fault insurance state.
 The at-fault driver in a collision will be responsible for paying victims’ damages.
 It will be up to you or your attorney to prove the other driver’s fault for your wreck.
 This may take recreating the left-turn accident, interviewing eyewitnesses, or hiring subject matter experts.

 To prove your left-turn accident case in South Carolina, your lawyer will need to demonstrate that the other driver owed you a duty of care, breached this duty by making an unsafe or negligent left turn, and that this breach caused your accident.
 Your lawyer will also need evidence of your damages, such as medical records and hospital bills.
-Hiring an attorney can remove the burden of proof from your shoulders, so you can focus on recovering from your injuries.
+Hiring a Greenville car accident attorney can remove the burden of proof from your shoulders, so you can focus on recovering from your injuries.